frimpongemanuele/HomeLab/docs/architecture.md

 * Internet gateway
 * DHCP
-* Local DNS
+* Local DNS forwarding
 * NAT
 * Wi-Fi connectivity
 * Gigabit Ethernet connectivity

-The Proxmox host is assigned a stable internal address using a static configuration or DHCP reservation.
+The Proxmox host and core services use stable internal addresses through static configuration or DHCP reservations.

-Internal services are not intentionally exposed through public port forwarding.
+The current environment is primarily based on a single LAN, while VLAN segmentation is planned as a future improvement.

+---

+## Remote Access

-Remote access is instead provided through encrypted VPN solutions.
+Remote access is implemented through encrypted VPN technologies rather than exposing administrative services directly to the Internet.

-### Remote Access

-Two VPN technologies are currently used within the environment:
+The environment currently uses:

 * **Tailscale**
 * **WireGuard**